Faribault, Minnesota: Other institutions

 The Thomas Scott Buckham Memorial Library is the city library.

 The Minnesota Correctional Facility - Faribault is a state prison on the campus of a former mental hospital (aka "The State Schools").

 The River Bend Nature Center is a 750 acre nonprofit nature center in Faribault's southeast corner.

 The Rice County Historical Society is in Faribault.

+Media

+The major daily newspaper in the area is the Faribault Daily News.